jeremiah-c-leary/vhdl-style-guide/docs/port_rules.rst

 port_014
 ########

-This rule checks the closing parenthesis of the port map are on a line by itself.
+This rule checks the closing parenthesis of the port map is on a line by itself.

 **Violation**